 You will now have a lot more time on your hands.
 It can be very easy to fall into the trap of being lazy and unproductive, sitting at home and putting off the job hunt, but you are just making it harder for yourself and delaying the inevitable.
 If you’re not ready to start the job search quite yet, then use the time to get things done; it will look much better to future employers to say you’ve been active and busy.
 Why not learn some new skills or a language and take a course?
 You might have always wanted to go traveling but been too stuck in your job to do so.
 If you have the finances and it is still on your wish list then perhaps this is the time to do that!

 Start the job hunt

-Of course don’t rush into anything but try and start the job-hunting process as soon as you can, if that is what you want to do.
+There’s no need to rush into anything but try and start the job-hunting process as soon as you can, if that is what you want to do.
 Register with recruitment agencies, update your social media profiles, especially LinkedIn, and keep the momentum going!

 Being made redundant isn’t going to be easy, but it doesn’t need to be negative.
 Be optimistic about the situation and confident about your future and you will be back doing what you want to do in no time!

 If you’ve found yourself being made redundant, we can help you find a brand-new role.
 Get in touch to see what roles we’re currently recruiting for.